hytechclub/web-101/Week11/FinalProject.md

 - At least one id selector
 - At least one class selector
 - At least one element selector
-- At least one pseudo-selector
-- At least one transition/transform
 - At least one responsive element (_hint: use Bootstrap!_)

 ## Presentations